Uelzen–Langwedel railway: Passenger services

 Up to December 2008 passenger services consisted of Regionalbahn trains run by DB Regio as part of the Uelzen-Bremen route, not all of which were operated to a fixed-interval system.
 Following the changeover of timetables in December 2008, RegionalBahn trains now only run between Uelzen and Langwedel; passengers have to change for Bremen.
 This service is justified on the grounds that a lot of construction work is taking place.
 The occasional trains between Brunswick and Bremen that ran over the Brunswick–Uelzen railway and Langwedel before December 2008 have also been dropped from the timetable.

 The Osthannoversche Eisenbahnen AG (OHE) won the tender for the Heidekreuz (cross heath) services (Bremen–Uelzen and Buchholz–Hanover).
 The newly founded subsidiary Erixx took over operations from the timetable change in December 2011 for eight years.
 Except for a few exceptions during peak hours, services run on a two-hour cycle.
 There are no longer any commuter or school trains on the America Line, so the majority of travellers are occasional passengers.

 Goods traffic

-The low level of goods traffic, which comprises wood trains, transfers to the Visselhövede mineral oil dealer and container trains, is operated by the East Hanoverian Railways.
-From time to time vehicles from the Middle Weser Railway run on the line.
+The low level of goods traffic, which comprises wood trains, transfers to the Visselhövede mineral oil dealer and container trains, was operated by the East Hanoverian Railways.
+From time to time vehicles from the Middle Weser Railway MWB run on the line.
+Since 2024 some gravel hauling trains with EGP Eisenbahn Gesellschaft Potsdam diesels and MKB Mindener Kreis-Bahn Dual-Mode engines are spotted.